-The Bank's foreign exchange exposure mainly comprises exposures from customers driven portfolios and manages this risk by entering into offsetting transactions with other banks and non-bank financial institutions.
+The Bank's foreign exchange exposure mainly comprises exposures from customers driven portfolios and the subordinated loan, and manages this risk by entering into offsetting transactions with other banks and non-bank financial institutions.

 (c) Liquidity risk

 Liquidity risk is the risk that occurs when the Bank cannot obtain sufficient funds in time and at a reasonable cost to repay debts when they are due, fulfil other payment obligations, or meet the other funding needs in its regular business.